ilay1711/Generic-Zod-Form/README.md

 #### `FieldDependencyResult`

-Return type of `FieldMeta.depend`.
+Return type of `ctx.setFieldMeta()` inside UniForm onChange handlers.
 All fields are optional — return only what you want to override:

 ```ts
 type FieldDependencyResult = {